Bug report #10386

+Bug report #10386

 	Did you try to edit this layer with other clients?
 Eg are you able to edit this layer when you load it as a postgis layer in QGIS?

-#7 Updated by Richard Duivenvoorde almost 6 years ago
+	#7 Updated by Richard Duivenvoorde about 6 years ago

 	To determine if the problem is wfs-t, QGIS, or Geoserver we have to do some cross-checks.